Liqwid-Labs/liqwid-libs/README.md

   cases; and
 * `examples/natural-tests`, which demonstrates law checking.

-These are designed to be read as code, but can also be executed to see what they
-do: use `cabal new-test` if you want these.
-It is also worth reading their Cabal file entries for common `ghc-options` to ensure the best (and fastest) testing experience.
+Users new to the library can read the examples as code, as well as execute the tests with `cabal new-test` to see what they do.
+The examples' Cabal file entries for common `ghc-options` are worth reading to ensure the best (and fastest) testing experience.
 You _also_ want to have one of the following:

 * `test-show-details: direct` in your `cabal.project` file; or
 * `--test-show-details=direct` passed as a flag to `cabal new-test`.

-Without one of these, your test output will be very limited.
+Without one of these, your test output will be minimal.
 We have this set up for our examples; ensure you have this set up for your own tests.

 To integrate this with your project, use Nix.
 We work against the `staging`